-Adults \$5.00; Children 12 and under FREE.
+Adults \$5.00; Children 10 and under FREE.
 A weekly gate pass may be purchased for \$20.00 at the fair office.
 Youth Members -Gate admission with valid wristband issued with fair entry.
+All payments via credit card will have a .25 charge.

-LIVESTOCK EXHIBITOR ENTRIES: Entries can be made through the FairEntry Program May 1st, 2024 through May 31st, 2024.
+LIVESTOCK EXHIBITOR ENTRIES: Entries can be made through FairEntry May 1, 2025 through May 31, 2025.
 Entries must be submitted through FairEntry to be eligible for showing.

-STILL EXHIBITOR'S ENTRY FEE: \$10.00 includes one weekly Gate Pass.
-Entry forms can be received through FAIR ENTRY starting May 1st, 2024 still exhibit entries will be accepted on the Sunday prior to fair from noon to 4:00 pm and Monday of fair week from 8:00 am to noon.
+STILL EXHIBITOR'S ENTRY FEE: \$10.00 includes one weekly gate pass.
+Entry forms can be received through FAIR ENTRY starting May 1, 2025.
+Still exhibit entries will be accepted on the Sunday prior to fair from 2:00 pm to 6:00 pm and Monday of fair week from 8:00 am to noon.
 Exhibits need to be in place by noon.

-CAMPING: Reserve last year's campsite by paying in full before May 10th, 2024.
+CAMPING: To reserve last year's campsite, payment should have been made by May 5th, 2025.
+Campsite reservation emails went out at the end of March.
 Unreserved sites will be available after the parents meeting.
 The fee for one week of camping is \$175.00 which includes two weekly gate passes.
 Power will be available to everyone (to the best of our ability, this is NOT guaranteed!).
 All campers must check in before parking in your site.
-Check in time is Sunday, before fair, 12:00 pm - 3:00 pm.
-Any questions, please email the fair at berlinfairmi@gmail.com.
+Check in time is

+Sunday, before fair, 12:00 pm - 3:00 pm.
+Any questions, please email the fair at berlinfaircamping@gmail.com.

-Please note that there will be zero tolerance on the fairgrounds, including the campground, regarding underage drinking and the adult providers of alcohol to those under 21.
+Please note there will be zero tolerance on the fairgrounds, including the campground, regarding underage drinking and the adult providers of alcohol to those under 21.